akhilsingh06/Digital-Literacy-Project/task-4-email-etiquette/email_drafts.md

 I would be grateful for your understanding and guidance in this matter.

 Yours sincerely,
-Akhil Singh
+Akhil Singh Baghel
-Registration No.: 24BCE10XXX
+Registration No.: 25BCE10792
 B.Tech – Computer Science & Engineering (Year 1)
 VIT Bhopal University
-Email: akhil.singh2024@vitbhopal.ac.in
+Email: akhil.25bce10792@vitbhopal.ac.in

 ---